I’ve always embraced technology, especially ‘The Internet’. However, if you had told me 10 years ago that blogging would pay my living…

 Several blogs allow some commercial brands to place their content on their site.
 You would charge a fee to them for publishing their content on your blog.

-Sidenote: Be aware that if you place sponsored articles you should label it accordingly and set the links as nofollow.
-Otherwise, you can be in big trouble with Google and your readers.
+Sidenote: Be aware that if you place sponsored articles you should label it accordingly and set the links as “nofollow”.
+Otherwise, you can be in big trouble with Google as this could be considered selling backlinks.

 Well, you could ask people to contribute to your blog by making donations.
 You could use PayPal to set up a system like this – personally, I find it an odd monetization setup.
 Another option is Patreon, which allows your biggest fans to financially support your blog.